 Friday – Musical Instruments

-Evenings are also when Mia writes in my Learning Journey file with observations and assessments of my learning and reflects on what I can do and what I might like to do next.
+Evenings are also when Mia updates my Learning Journey file on Tapestry with observations and assessments of my learning and reflects on what I can do and what I might like to do next.

-My parents are very welcome to have a look at my Learning Journey file.
+My parents can access Tapestry at any time.
 They can also let Mia know of any achievements and home interests so she can tailor my learning journey especially for me.